Artists in Crime

-Plot Summary
+Plot summary

 The novel opens aboard a passenger ship en route from New Zealand to Vancouver via Hawaii.
 Among the passengers are the painter Agatha Troy, who is painting the receding wharf at Suva, discreetly observed by Scotland Yard's Inspector Roderick Alleyn returning from his last case in New Zealand.
 Alleyn falls in love with Troy at first sight but she initially finds him irritating.
 Letters back to England from Troy and Alleyn establish their hesitant initial, awkward acquaintance.

 Back in England, Troy hosts her art class consisting of eight students who paint and sculpt model Sonia Gluck.
 Sonia is a temperamental model who often breaks her uncomfortable pose on her throne, which requires Troy or another student to shove her shoulder down back in place.
-Much to Troy's dismay, many of her students live a Bohemian lifestyle full of drugs and sex.
-Sonia has had affairs with both ne'er-do-well sculptor Wolf Garcia and Basil Pilgrim, whose father is a Lord.
+Troy takes steps to ensure promiscuity will not take place; only one of the students is a drug-user.
+Sonia has had affairs with both unpleasant but very talented sculptor Wolf Garcia and Basil Pilgrim, whose father is a deeply religious peer.
 Valmai Seacliff is engaged to Pilgrim but had past dalliances and flirtations with Cedric Malmsley, Watt Hatchett and Fracis Ormerin.
 Malmsley decides to paint Sonia with a dagger stabbing her through the back and Troy and the students set up the throne with a knife poking out from under the boards in such a way that it lines up with the model's heart.
 The knife is removed before Sonia takes up the position once again.

 After a weekend where everyone went away from Troy's home and studio at Tatler's End, class resumes on Monday.
 Sonia breaks her pose once again and Valmai Seacliff pushes her back into place.
 However, the knife is mysteriously under her and Sonia is impaled to death.
 Alleyn, who is staying nearby with his mother, is called to investigate.
 The tension between Alleyn and Troy is palpable as he is embarrassed and coy around her and she detests his career at Scotland Yard.
 The prime suspect is Garcia who was allegedly engaged to Sonia and had ample time to place the knife in the throne when everyone else was away.
 However, Garcia is missing and appears to have taken his supplies and work with him.
 Phillida Lee tells Alleyn that she overheard Garcia and Sonia arguing and heard something about a meetup Friday night.
 All of the students except Garcia have strong alibis.
 Most were in London while Pilgrim and Seacliff were roughly twenty miles away and staying with friends of his.